 This document was originally produced by Hydrographic Offices from the two Regional ENC Coordination Centres (RENCs), PRIMAR and IC-ENC.
 In 2008 a 2nd edition of the publication, produced by the PRIMAR and IC-ENC Joint Information Working Group (JIWG), was adopted by the IHO.
-Following further revision it was published in January 2010 as IHO publication S-66

-Edition 1.0.0.
-Edition 1.1.0 has been produced by the IHO ENC Standards Maintenance Working Group (ENCWG) in order to correct and update content that has changed since Edition 1.0.0.
+Following further revision it was published in January 2010 as IHO publication S-66.
+Edition 1.1.0 has been prepared by the IHO ENC Standards Maintenance Working Group (ENCWG) in order to correct and update content that has changed since Edition 1.0.0.